 \subsection{Nonlinear activation functions}

 The design of nonlinear activation functions has been an active area of research in neural networks, as it directly impacts the capabilities of deep learning models.
-The early proposed smooth nonlinear activation functions such as Sigmoid and Tanh, suffer from the problem of vanishing gradients, which constrains the performance of DNNs.
-The rectified linear unit (ReLU) \citep{ReLU}, by presenting a non-saturating nonlinearity, alleviates this issue and has emerged as a preferred option in modern networks.
-To tackle the ``dying ReLU'' problem, some variants have been proposed, such as leaky ReLU \citep{LeakyReLU} and parametric ReLU (PReLU) \citep{PReLU}, by permitting a small, non-zero gradient when the input is negative.
+The early proposed smooth nonlinear activation functions, such as Sigmoid and Tanh, suffer from the problem of vanishing gradients, which constrains the performance of DNNs.
+The rectified linear unit (ReLU) \cite{ReLU}, by presenting a non-saturating nonlinearity, alleviates this issue and has emerged as a preferred option in modern networks.
+To tackle the ``dying ReLU'' problem, in which standard ReLU units may become inactive when their inputs fall entirely within the negative region, some variants have been proposed, such as leaky ReLU \cite{LeakyReLU} and parametric ReLU (PReLU) \cite{PReLU}, by permitting a small, non-zero gradient when the input is negative.
 Utilizing a weighted combination of base activation functions has also been explored.
-Adaptive piecewise linear activation unit \citep{APL_act} computes the activation output through a weighted sum of multiple ReLU units with learnable weights and bias.
-VanillaNet \citep{Vanillanet} introduces a series-informed activation function to enhance the nonlinearity of a neural network.
+Adaptive piecewise linear activation unit \cite{APL_act} computes the activation output through a weighted sum of multiple ReLU units with learnable weights and bias.
+VanillaNet \cite{Vanillanet} introduces a series-informed activation function to enhance the nonlinearity of a neural network.
 It achieves this by concurrently stacking the activation functions, which can be regarded as a series in a mathematical sense.
 To further enrich the approximation ability of the series, the spatial neighbors of a specific element of the inputs are taken into account to produce outputs.
 However, this causes it to function in a manner analogous to a depthwise convolution operation, leading to an increase in computational complexity.
 In contrast, our proposed APReLU (as described in Sec.~\ref{sec:aprelu}) integrates a learnable affine transformation with PReLU, creating a more powerful activation function with negligible computational overhead.